news-scrapers/twitter-data-scripts-analysis/results/results_draft.md

 For the consecution of this project we extracted
 * 120K tweets from the 40 main business association accounts in Spain
-* 269K tweets from the 35 main companies in spain (ibex 35) in Spain
+* 269K tweets from the 35 main companies (ibex 35) in Spain
-* 17K tweets from the 30 main business association accounts in Perú
+* 17K tweets from the 30 main business association accounts in Peru
-* 72K tweets from the 20 main companies in spain (ibex 35) in Spain
+* 72K tweets from the 20 main companies in Peru

 These tweets cover the period dated from january 2017 to march 2020.